 Most significantly, self-service for B2B customers is no longer an option - it’s an expectation.

 Over 60% of the B2B sales cycle happens before a potential customer even connects with a sales representative.
 And 70% of B2B buyers find buying from a website more convenient than buying from a sales representative.
-Customers now conduct a massive amount of independent research, all of it online, prior to reaching out to your business.
+Customer groups now conduct a massive amount of independent research, all of it online, prior to reaching out to your business.

+Applying B2B self-service best practices is a must.
 This means that customers need self-service access to information about your products, company, shipping processes, user guides, pricing, and other essential details that impact their decision-making.

 Put simply, your brand must thoroughly build its case online.
 You must convince potential customers that you are the best solution to their problems without having the luxury of a 1:1 conversation with them.

 In addition to customer relationships and expectations, what encompasses self-service is also changing.

 Previously, self-service included very basic functions.
 But technology has advanced to the point where self-service features can be applied to almost anything that customers need to do.